ruby2elixir/system_env_loader/README.md

 # SystemEnvLoader

-A little package to load files like
+A little package to load (bashlike) files with exported ENV variables into Elixir runtime.

 ```bash
 export SECRET_KEY_BASE=""